You know what it’s like when diets don’t work. It sucks.

 The diet advice you get from the media is prepared by journalists.
 Journalists are not walkers.
 They are talkers.

 Moreover, most journalists are spineless, lying, brown-nosed office drones that couldn’t care less about your health.

 Most mainstream weight loss advice is garbage.
 If you follow that advice, you will get lost never to be found again.

-Never take diet advice from people without seeing their body.
+Never take diet advice from people without seeing their bodies.

 It’s best to skip that bullshit altogether.